UWFront-End-Cert/DEPRECATED-html300/README.md

 ### Course Final Project Setup

 - Create a new repository that will hold your final course project, name it something appropriate for what it will do (e.g. "WeatherTracker", "MovieGuide", etc)
-- Viewing that new repo on Github, click on the `Settings` tab at the top right, then the `Collaborators` tab on the left.
-Add `cherimarie` (https://github.com/cherimarie) and `madeste` (https://github.com/madeste) as collaborators.
 - For assignment 01 you will create a `documents` folder in the root with a `.txt` or `.md` file within, containing the course proposal
 - As the course progresses, work for the course final project will be done in the new repo